geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 ##### **Ttomsa** [[00:59:43](https://www.youtube.com/watch?v=Dm83mY6ONks&t=3583)]
 Yeah, so that's the pre-processing I did.
 I essentially just, I didn't actually, I tried to speed it up by just checking the equalities at the sort of necessary positions for each pattern.
-But even that, it's...
+But even that, it's..
 So, for example, there's something called the consistency automaton, which does that.
 It interweaves states with equality constraints.
 So it will have an extra sort of step.
-But I don't know if that would be much different than what I'm doing, which is sort of doing it...
+But I don't know if that would be much different than what I'm doing, which is sort of doing it..
 Because fundamentally, you would always have to do the equality constraints.
-It doesn't actually...
-You cannot...
+It doesn't actually..
+You cannot..
 You can't put that information into the transition function.
 For example, if we have ops.const.